 Andre Dahan has served as one of our directors since July 2007 and Chairman of the board of directors since March 2008.
 Mr. Dahan has also served as Chief Executive Officer and President and a director of Comverse since April 2007.
 Prior to joining Comverse, Mr. Dahan was President and Chief Executive Officer of Mobile Multimedia Services at AT&T Wireless from July 2001 to December 2004.
 Previously, he served as President of North America and Global Accounts and in several other global executive positions for Dun & Bradstreet, a global business information and business tools provider.
 Before then, Mr. Dahan served in a variety of senior executive positions with Teradata Corp. (now NCR), Sequent Computer Systems, and S.E.
 Qual, an information technology consulting firm.
-He also serves as a member of the board of directors of Ulticom, Inc., a Comverse majority-owned public company and former operating subsidiary of Comverse, Starhome, B.V., also a Comverse majority-owned company and a global provider of mobile roaming technology and services, as well as numerous other directly and indirectly wholly owned subsidiaries of Comverse.
+Mr. Dahan also served on the board of directors of (i) NeuStar, Inc., a public company that provides clearinghouse services to the communications and Internet industries, from 2006 until 2007 and (ii) Palmsource, Inc., a public company that provides advanced software technologies to the mobile and beyond-PC markets from 2005 until 2006.
+He currently serves as a member of the board of directors of Ulticom, Inc., a Comverse majority-owned public company and former operating subsidiary of Comverse, Starhome, B.V., also a Comverse majority-owned company and a global provider of mobile roaming technology and services, as well as numerous other directly and indirectly wholly owned subsidiaries of Comverse.
 Mr. Dahan was nominated by Comverse to serve as a member of our board of directors.
+The board of directors has concluded that Mr. Dahan's business expertise, industry experience, leadership skills, and experience in serving as a director of other public companies qualify him to serve as Chairman of the Board.

 Victor A. DeMarines has served as one of our directors since May 2002.
 In May, 2000, Mr. DeMarines retired from his position as President and Chief Executive Officer of MITRE Corporation, a nonprofit organization, which provides security solutions for the computer systems of the Department of Defense, the Federal Aviation Administration, the Department of Homeland Security, the Internal Revenue Service, and several organizations in the U.S. intelligence community.
 Mr. DeMarines served in this capacity with MITRE Corporation beginning in 1995, and since retiring serves as a director.
 Mr. DeMarines currently also serves as a director of NetScout Systems, Inc., a provider of network performance solutions.
 He serves as a member of the Strategic Command Advisory Group.
 Mr. DeMarines served as a Presidential Executive with the Department of Transportation and is a Lieutenant of the U.S. Air Force.
+The board of directors has concluded that Mr. DeMarines' financial and business expertise, including a diversified background of managing a security-based company, and serving as a director of a public technology company, give him the qualifications and skills to serve as a director.